Last updated Last updated April 27, 2026

 To begin the opt-out process, visit TruthFinder.com.

-Step 2: Click on “Do Not Sell or Share My Personal Information” in the footer
+Step 2: Click on “Exercise My Data Privacy Rights” in the footer

-Scroll down to the footer and click on “Do Not Sell or Share My Personal Information” under “TruthFinder resources.”
+Scroll down to the footer and click on “Exercise My Data Privacy Rights” under “TruthFinder resources.”

 Step 3: Click “View Public Data Tools”

-Click the green “View Public Data Tools” button in the “Public Data Tools” box.
+Click the “View Public Data Tools” button in the “Public Data Tools” box.

 Step 4: Click “Manage My Suppression Rules”

-A new “Suppress Your Public Data” box will appear.
+A new “Suppress Your Background Report” box will appear.
 Click on “Manage My Suppression Rules.”
-You’ll be taken to the PeopleConnect suppression tool.
+You’ll be taken to the PeopleConnect Suppression Center.

 TruthFinder is part of the PeopleConnect network of data brokers, which includes people-search websites such as Classmates, Intelius, US Search, and Instant Checkmate.
 This opt-out process will remove your personal info from all of these broker sites at once.